Upper School Curriculum Guide

 The Athletic Program at RCDS is designed to enhance each student’s athleticism and self-esteem by emphasizing skill development, camaraderie, and a dedication to compete.
 The program stresses sportsmanship and strives to instill a sense of team responsibility and school spirit.
 The program is broad enough to prepare gifted athletes to compete at the college level while at the same time ensuring that all students are exposed to the lifelong benefits of athletics and physical fitness.

 Varsity interscholastic teams compete in one or more of the following leagues: FAA, NEPSAC, WNESPA, WIHLMA, NYSAIS, MIFL, and ISFL.
-The varsity teams are selected based on ability.
+The varsity and JV teams are selected based on ability.
 Students must attend all practices and games in order to remain in good standing on a team.
 Eighth grade student-athletes may try out for a position on an Upper School varsity team.
 The student must pass the New York State classification fitness test, obtain medical and parental approval before attending tryouts.
 Upon passing the fitness test, the student must have the skills and tactical knowledge to earn a starting position on the varsity team.

 The Junior Varsity Interscholastic Athletic Program emphasizes skill development, teamwork, team responsibility, and participation.
 Every effort will be made to include all interested students in the junior varsity programs.
 In some instances, however, space or facilities could limit the number of participants on a particular team.